steveh127/UM-Micropython/Bling/README.md

 A task to run the button check coroutine is essential.

-# kclock, a program for a kitchen clock / timer for Bling!.
+# *kclock*, a program for a kitchen clock / timer for Bling!.

 #### Installation

 I use Linux to develop in micropython and a linux script to do the build is provided.
 Otherwise use mpremote or your preferred tools to copy bling.py and the contents of the kclock directory to the mcu.

-Edit net_config,py to provide WiFi parameters,

-Currently it is necessary to edit net_config.py to provide SSID and password to connect to your WiFi.
+Currently it is necessary to edit `net_config.py` to provide SSID and password to connect to your WiFi.

 Network is only used to set time.